-- [21] The Tax Agent had alleged that the Assessor has failed to use similar properties to develop the assessments.
-The application of the market value standard required that "the assessments bear a fair and just proportion to the market value of similar properties".
-After a review of the Tax Agent's submissions the Assessor could find no evidence of what "market value" was or what the "market value of similar properties" was.
-Without evidence of what he believed "market value" or "similar properties" to be, the Agent had failed to demonstrate error. - [22] The Handbook did not limit the Assessor to a narrow market segment of only one geographic neighbourhood.
-The Assessor's approach developed models based on the term "neighbourhood" meaning Market Area Neighbourhood which at times may only represent a geographic area.
-Both the Handbook and the Cost Guide used the term "neighbourhood" to refer to any type of market stratification or grouping developed by the Assessor. - [23] The Tax Agent had suggested that size should be the first consideration in the stratification of the subject properties.
+- [21] The Tax Agent had suggested that size should be the first consideration in the stratification of the subject properties.
 The IAAO has said otherwise: in a neighbourhood there is an environment that has a direct and immediate effect on value.
 That neighbourhood will be a geographic area in which the properties are homogeneous and share important location characteristics.
 That is what the Assessor did.
-He looked at a possible basket of value driven characteristics and determined that he should first consider location, then size, then site coverage. - [24] Building size was not commonly accepted as the primary characteristic for assessment purposes.
-In reviewing Exhibit R.1 he noted: - p.62 (excerpt from IAAO textbook) Location was its own bold heading, Size was subject to Improvement - p.72 (excerpt from a UBC textbook- Important factors in demand analysis in the industrial market) all items related in some manner to location but none to size - p.73 (handbook Gas Station Valuation Guide) the most important single attribute of land was its location - p.74 (Colliers presentation on appraisal theory) property physical characteristics were secondary to location - [25] Beginning at p.54 of Exhibit R.1 was the City's current cap rate sales groups 1 to 7 and their associated COD's and cap rate statistics.
+He looked at a possible basket of value driven characteristics and determined that he should first consider location, then size, then site coverage. - [22] Building size was not commonly accepted as the primary characteristic for assessment purposes.
+In reviewing Exhibit R.1 he noted: - p.62 (excerpt from IAAO textbook) Location was its own bold heading, Size was subject to Improvement - p.72 (excerpt from a UBC textbook- Important factors in demand analysis in the industrial market) all items related in some manner to location but none to size - p.73 (handbook Gas Station Valuation Guide) the most important single attribute of land was its location - p.74 (Colliers presentation on appraisal theory) property physical characteristics were secondary to location - [23] Beginning at p.54 of Exhibit R.1 was the City's current cap rate sales groups 1 to 7 and their associated COD's and cap rate statistics.
 That data was not provided by Altus in their analysis.
-When asked about further statistical testing they did not turn their minds to properties<24,000 sqft.
-Putting sales >24,000 sqft into one group would have an adverse effect on some of the remaining groups.

-- [26] The Tax Agent had argued that the sale of Tubby Crescent produced a cap rate comparable to other large warehouses and should have been assessed the same by combining the neighbourhoods north and south of 51st Street.
+When asked about further statistical testing they did not turn their minds to properties <24,000 sqft.
+Putting sales >24,000 sqft into one group would have an adverse effect on some of the remaining groups. - [24] The Tax Agent had argued that the sale of Tubby Crescent produced a cap rate comparable to other large warehouses and should have been assessed the same by combining the neighbourhoods north and south of 51st Street.
 However, the properties were not comparable because they were in different locations.
-Tubby Crescent was the only large property sale north of 51st and one sale did not make a market. - [27] The Tax Agent had also argued that there was an inconsistent estimate of value by the Assessor for properties north and south of 51st Street.
+Tubby Crescent was the only large property sale north of 51st and one sale did not make a market. - [25] The Tax Agent had also argued that there was an inconsistent estimate of value by the Assessor for properties north and south of 51st Street.
 That was because he found the properties comparable for rents but not for cap rates.
 However, the rental market and sales markets were different.
-The Market Rent Model included lessees and lessors while the sales market included purchasers and vendors. - [28] The Tax Agent acknowledged that cap rate group 6 was excluded from their analysis.
+The Market Rent Model included lessees and lessors while the sales market included purchasers and vendors. - [26] The Tax Agent acknowledged that cap rate group 6 was excluded from their analysis.
 That and the site coverage issue were unsupported in any way other than relying on the Maple Leaf decision.
-Every appeal every year must be decided on the record.
+Every appeal every year must be decided on the record